antonioerh/doit-task-manager/README.md

     * **Logout:** Ends the session.

 ## Distinctiveness and Complexity
-This project satisfies the distinctiveness and complexity requirements of CS50 in several ways.
-Unlike the standard "Finance" problem set, "Doit" implements a more robust user authentication system and complex database relationships regarding task status and history.

 * **Authentication Logic:** The login system is polymorphic, accepting either an email or a username, requiring a custom SQL query to check both fields in the database.
 * **Security:** The profile update section implements an extra layer of security.
 It does not simply update the database; it verifies the user's current password hash before committing any changes to sensitive data (like email or username).
 * **Database Design:** The SQLite database tracks not just task content, but states (ongoing vs. completed) and timestamps for creation and completion, allowing for the separation of "active" and "history" views.
 * **Frontend Logic:** The application uses a simple and modern design (via Bootstrap) and manages dynamic routing to ensure users cannot access internal pages without a valid session.

 ## Future Improvements
 While the application is fully functional, there are several features I would love to implement in a future version (v2.0):

 * **Email Notifications:** Adding the features to send automated emails to users 24 hours before a task is due, and implementing a "Forgot Password" feature to allow users to recover their accounts via a secure email link if they cannot log in.